k1z3/grub-default-switcher/README.md

         archlinux=5
         ```

-1. You can switch by calling `main.sh` with the variable name you just set as an argument :tada:.
+1. You can switch by calling `main.sh` with the variable name you just set as an argument.

     ```bash
     ./main.sh ubuntu
     ```

-    Expected output:
+    :tada: Expected output:
     ```bash
     [Success] Changed default boot entry to 'ubuntu'.
 (No.0)
     ```